-A13.
-Yes, but only if USCIS receives the withdrawal request from the petitioner before the H-1B change of status effective date.
+A13.Yes.
+The student will remain in student status and can continue working OPT using the unexpired EAD until the H-1B change of status goes into effect.
+The student also needs to make sure that USCIS receives a withdrawal request from the petitioner before the H-1B change of status effective date.
+This will prevent the student from changing to H-1B status.
 Once the petition has been revoked, the student must provide their DSO with a copy of the USCIS acknowledgement of withdrawal (i.e., the notice of revocation).
-The DSO may then request a data fix in SEVIS by contacting the SEVIS helpdesk.
+The DSO may then request a data fix in SEVIS, to prevent the student from being terminated in SEVIS on the H-1B effective date, by contacting the SEVIS helpdesk.

-If USCIS does not receive the withdrawal request prior to the H-1B petition change of status effective date, then the student will need to file a Form I-539 to request reinstatement and wait until the reinstatement request is approved, before resuming employment.
+If USCIS does not receive the withdrawal request prior to the H-1B petition change of status effective date, then the student will need to stop working, file a Form I-539 to request reinstatement, and wait until the reinstatement request is approved before resuming employment.